gravitational/teleport/docs/4.2/aws_terraform_guide.md

 audit event storage will be the same as the cluster name configured in the [`cluster_name`](#cluster_name) variable above with `-events` appended to the end.

-In our example, the DynamoDB table would be called `teleport.example.com-events`.
+In our example, the DynamoDB table would be called `example-cluster-events`.

 More information about how Teleport works with DynamoDB can be found in our [DynamoDB Admin Guide](https://gravitational.com/teleport/docs/admin-guide/#using-dynamodb)